Skip to main content

 Keep Alive Mechanism

-This is something that happens between the client and server.
-Each application protocol can have its own keep-alive mechanism.
-We come across HTTP mostly but the same logic is implemented in SSH, FTP, DB connections, etc.
+This happens between the client and server.
+Each application protocol can have its own keep-alive.
+We mostly see HTTP.
+But SSH, FTP, and DB connections use the same logic.

 Application must close idle connections

-If the application doesn't close idle connections, then the kernel will close them after a timeout.
-This timeout is usually 2 hours but can be configured in the OS.
+If the app doesn't close idle connections, the kernel closes them after a timeout.
+This is usually 2 hours, but the OS can set it.

 Advantages of keep-alive